Table of Contents

 - Ryze Tello

-Support for additional vehicles, also by other manufacturers, is very much a goal.
+Support for additional vehicles, also by other manufacturers, is very much a goal, as well as support for the MultiWii Serial Protocol (MSP).
 If your vehicle is not on the list yet, check back later!

 Vehicle support is subject to availability for development and testing.
 If you are a manufacturer and would like to see Kirogi support your hardware, please contact the board of directors of KDE e.V. for this and any other business inquiries.